goswami-rahul/ctf/rgbCTF2020/picking_up_the_pieces/readme.md

 # Picking Up The Pieces

 Construct a graph with intersections as vertices, and road as edges with weights.
-Run Dijkstra'a Shortest Path Algorithm on it, atoring the links and trace back to get the actual path.
+Run Dijkstra'a Shortest Path Algorithm on it, storing the links and trace back to get the actual path.
 Complexity $\mathcal{O}(n \log n)$

 My C++ script